TomCP20/Falling-Sand-Simulator/README.md

 ## Controls

 * press the left mouse button to spawn the selected material in a square around where the user clicked.
+* use the scroll wheel to change the size of the brush.
 * press <kbd>0</kbd> to select erase mode.
 * press <kbd>1</kbd> to select water.
 * press <kbd>2</kbd> to select sand.